Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![forerunner255-all-m](img/forerunner255-all-m.jpg)

-This watch supersedes the Forerunner 245 which had a much less capable Sony GNSS chipset.
-It is the cheapest Garmin with support for multi-band GNSS.
+The Forerunner 255 is the cheapest Garmin with support for multi-band GNSS.
+It supersedes the Forerunner 245, which had a much less capable Sony GNSS chipset.

 There are two sizes; 255 (46 mm) and 255S (41 mm), with or without music storage.
-These are the specifications for the Forerunner 255 (46 mm).
+These are the specifications for the 46 mm.

 **Price**